gusshaffer/weather_scraper_service/README.md

 ## Caveats
 * Exception handling is inconsistent
 * I would like to make the coordinate matching more robust, but I prioritized other things with my time
-* I'm not whipping out the SQLite DB between runs, so entries will pile up over time.
+* I'm not wiping out the SQLite DB between runs, so entries will pile up over time.
     * Didn't seem like the highest priority for this test app